How we use your information

 Information like a ‘statement of need’ if you have a disability or learning disability

 You might have provided these things to us through your Bright Green Future application, over the phone, or by email.
 Your parent or guardian might provide us with information about you or on your behalf.
-We may also receive information about you from other sources – for example if you carry out a work placement, your work placement provider might share some of your information with us.

 How we use this data

 We use this data in a number of ways to run the Bright Green Future programme.

 Administering the programme

 This involves sending you information about the programme, mentoring you (contact over phone and by email) and facilitating your participation in webinars, training sessions and the residential.

 Some of the information we collect is to keep you safe and so that we can inform your parents or guardians if you need help.

 Reimbursing your expenses

 If we take yours or your parents’ bank details we do so in order to reimburse you for the costs of participating in Bright Green Future.

 Bright Green Future is sponsored by the National Grid ESO.
 They have a legal obligation to report on data like ethnicity and gender to ensure that they are complying with equalities legislation.
 This data is anonymous and can't be used to identify you personally.
 You don’t have to provide this sort of data to us if you don’t want to.